icewolfz/jiMUD/docs/README.md

   To build jiMUD you must have node, npm, node-sass, typescript 2.3+, cPython 2.7.x installed Steps to build:

-### Windows
+### **Windows**

 1. npm install - install all the node modules
+1. npm run release:win64 - build 64bit installer and portable exe
+    - npm run release:win62 - build 32bit version installer and portable exe

+#### Advanced Step by step

+1. npm install - install all the node modules
-1. npm run rebuild:win64 - rebuild sqlite3 and spellchecker
+1. npm run rebuild:win64 - rebuild native modules for t
     - npm run rebuild:win32 - rebuild 32bit version, it will override any other windows versions
 1. npm run compile - will compile typescript and scss files into js and css files
 1. npm run build:win64 - builds application files in dist/jiMUD-win32-x64